joshwalong/joshwalong.github.io/README.md

 ---

-I made a simple web app for my partner and I to keep track of bank savings rates and signing on bribes - it tells us where to put our money to get the best return for the next 12 months.
+In order to earn money passively I built a simple web app to track bank bribes and savings rates.
+My partner and I use it because it tells us where to put our money to get the best return for the next 12 months.
 We've earned thousands from the switch bribes alone!

 I'm always looking for ways to reduce friction and take advantage of automation to grab opportunities while they are available.

 ![switch.png](switch.png)